Code-Institute-Submissions/sound-store-ms4/README.md

 # Technologies Used:
 1. Html, Css, JavaScript and Python are the programming languages used.
 2. Django - A Python framework, was used to build the site.
-3. Jquery - A simpler form of javascript
+3. Jquery - A simpler form of javascript.
-4. Bootstrap - A css framework
+4. Bootstrap - A css framework.
-5. Favicon (https://favicon.io/favicon-generator/) - To get icon for the sites tab.
+5. Favicon (https://favicon.io/favicon-generator/) - To get the icon for the sites tab.
 6. Font Awesome (https://fontawesome.com/v4.7/icons/) - To get icons for social media / shopping cart etc.
-7. Google Fonts - (https://fonts.google.com/) - To get letter styling fonts for the site.
+7. Google Fonts - (https://fonts.google.com/) - To get fonts for the site.
 8. Balsamiq - Used to make wireframes.
 9. Stripe - Used to process payments in the store
-10. PostgreSQL - Database used on the deployed site.
+10. PostgreSQL - Heroku database used on the deployed site.
-11. SQlite3 - Database used during development.
+11. SQlite3 - Django database used during development.
 12. Github - Used to store my project.
-13. Coolors (https://coolors.co/) - To generate a colour pallette to choose from.
+13. Coolors (https://coolors.co/) - To generate a colour pallette for the sites styling.
+14. Temp Mail (https://tempmail.net/) - Used to generate a temporary email account to test that emails are being sent correctly.
+15. Gmail - Used for 2-step authentication when registering for an account.

 # Design